aws-samples/HTCondorBaseline/README.md

 ## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+HTCondor Baseline

 **Introduction**
 HTCondor is a robust workload management system for distributed computing.
-This project integrates HTCondor with AWS, leveraging cloud resources for scalable and efficient high-throughput computing tasks.
+This project integrates HTCondor with Amazon Web Services (AWS), leveraging cloud resources for scalable and efficient high-throughput computing tasks.

+The CloudFormation templates provided in this project are designed to simplify and automate the deployment of HTCondor in AWS.
+They create two key components:

+Access Point (AP) Stack: This sets up the "master" node of the HTCondor cluster.
+The Access Point is responsible for managing the overall state of the system and distributing workloads.

+Execution Point (EP) Stack: This creates the "worker" nodes of the cluster.
+The Execution Points are responsible for performing the actual jobs and tasks assigned by the Access Point.

+This architecture follows a common pattern in distributed systems, with a central control plane (the Access Point) managing the overall state and coordinating work, while individual worker nodes (the Execution Points) focus on executing tasks.
+This division of responsibilities helps to scale the system and improve overall efficiency and reliability.

 **Key features:**